travetto/travetto/module/schema/README.md

   "errors": [
     {
       "kind": "type",
-      "type": "PointImpl",
-      "path": "point",
-      "message": "point is not a valid PointImpl"
+      "message": "point is not a valid PointImpl", "path": "point",
+      "type": "PointImpl"
     }
   ]
 }